igaster/laravel-theme/README.md

     // you can add your own custom keys and retreive them with Theme::config('key') ],
 ```
 all settings are optional and can be ommited.
 Check the example in the configuration file...
+If you are OK with the defaults then you don't even have to touch the configuration file.
+If a theme is not found then the default values will be used (Convention over configuration)

 ## Extending themes

 You can set a theme to extend an other.
 When you are requesting a view/asset that doesn't exist in your active theme, then it will be resolved from it's parent theme.
 You can easily create variations of your theme by simply overiding your views/themes that are different.

 All themes fall back to the default laravel folders if a resource is not found on the theme folders.
 So for example you can leave your common libraries (jquery/bootstrap ...) in your `public` folder and use them from all themes.
 No need to dublicate common assets for each theme!

 ## Working with Themes